physionetchallenges/physionetchallenges.github.io/2023/submissions/index.md

 ### <a name="introduction"></a>Introduction

 Similarly to [last year's Challenge](../../2022/), teams must submit both the code for training their models and for running their trained models.
-To help, we have implemented example entries in both MATLAB and Python, and we encourage teams to use these examples as templates for their code.
+To help, we have implemented example entries in both MATLAB and Python.
+We encourage teams to use these examples as templates for their code.

 ### <a name="preparation"></a>Preparation and submission instructions